matthias-reis/carda-gatsby/content/articles/2022/03/goodbye-meteor-en.md

 title: Interview With Goodbye Meteor Guitarist Ced
 subTitle: '"Ecology And Animal Rights Are Fundamental To Us"'
 seoTitle: Post-Rock Interview With Goodbye Meteor Guitarist Ced
 description: Goodbye Meteor claim to be a "green post-rock project" – wanting to unveil the way to harmony between humanity and nature.
 I now talked to guitarist Ced about their new EP "Metanoia".
 excerpt: Goodbye Meteor call their music "immersive and solar post-rock, coming out of chaos heading towards resilience".
 They also claim to be a "green post-rock project" – wanting to unveil the way to harmony between humanity and nature.
 I talked to guitarist Ced – who also happens be vegan for the animals – about their new EP "Metanoia", which is now available on Bandcamp.
 image: https://storage.googleapis.com/cardamonchai-media/2022-03-24/goodbye-meteor-1-jpg-imagine-080808_191a20_1024_768/640.webp
-copyrigt: Goodbye Meteor
+copyright: Goodbye Meteor
 ogImage: https://storage.googleapis.com/cardamonchai-media/2022-03-24/goodbye-meteor-fb-jpg-imagine-080808_1e1e24_1200_628/640.webp
 labels:
   - Goodbye Meteor